 “Me and my mom sat down and talked about, making sure I went to the place that I wanted to go,” Williams said.
 “The atmosphere is nice, the weight room, the practice facilities, the game field, the coaches, everything.
 It’s just right.”

-It wasn’t too difficult to sell his mother, Cassandra Williams, on Alabama.
+It wasn’t too difficult to sell his mother, Cassandra Floyd, on Alabama.
 She grew up in Wetumpka, Ala., and has always pulled for the Tide.
 Still, she had to make sure that’s where her son really wanted to go and that he wasn’t doing it for her sake.

-“I was sitting on the coach, and he came in and said, ‘Mom, I want to commit to Alabama.
+“I was sitting on the couch, and he came in and said, ‘Mom, I want to commit to Alabama.
 I said, ‘no you don’t.
 You just know I like them.
 That’s why you’re doing it.
 Don’t do it for me.
 You have to do it for yourself.’
 He was like, ‘Mom, this is what I want to do.’

 “It was great for me because I’m an Alabama fan.
 I’m very proud.”

 After he told his mother, Williams reached out to his high school teammate, cornerback Kalvaraz Bessent, who committed to Alabama last week.
 The two visited Tuscaloosa together last month for the Tide’s junior day.

 “Me and him, we’ve got a good relationship,” Bessent said.
 “We’ve been playing football together since middle school.
 I’m really excited about it.
 I think we can do good together, push each other harder and make each other better.”

 Bessent says he was the one who ultimately convinced his teammate to pick Alabama.
 Williams had offers from Auburn, Kentucky, Mississippi State, Ohio State and Ole Miss, but it came down to Alabama and Florida State.